Looking to try the freshest, most authentic food on your holiday to Italy? Step out of your comfort zone and eat where the locals eat!

-Bresaola – Salted beef from Lombardy, thinly sliced but harder than a prosciutto and a dark red colour.
+- Bresaola – Salted beef from Lombardy, thinly sliced, dark red in colour, and firmer than prosciutto.

 Other items you might see listed as individual dishes are:

-Gnudi looks like gnocci but is made from ricotta cheese, rolled into balls and coated in semolina.
-It’s often served with simple sauces like a sage butter and can be found served in Tuscany.
+Gnudi looks like gnocchi but is made from ricotta cheese, rolled into balls and coated in semolina.
+It’s popular in Tuscany, and is often served with simple sauces like sage butter.

 Bring on the main course!

-In Milan you’ll be sure to see Ossobuco on the menu, which uses cross-cut veal shanks braised in a sauce and often served with polenta (cornmeal).
+In Milan you’ll be sure to see Ossobuco on the menu, which uses cross-cut veal shanks braised in white wine, broth and vegetables, often served with polenta (cornmeal).

 Saltimbocca is a popular dish using veal topped or rolled with prosciutto and sage and cooked in wine and butter.